berick/Presentations/Evergreen-2022/osrf-redis.md

 ---

-# How Does This Implemtation Work?
+# How Does This Work?

 * Clients push requests to the request queue for a service
-    * RPUSH service:open-ils.actor OSRF-MESSAGE-AS-JSON
+    * RPUSH service:open-ils.actor OSRF-MESSAGE
 * Listeners wait for requests to enter the list
     * BLPOP service:open-ils.actor
 * Listeners pass requests to an available child -- same as now
 * Workers post responses to the calling client's bus address
-    * RPUSH client:O515aad3bfbc21d2f OSRF-MESSAGE-AS-JSON
+    * RPUSH client:515aad3bfbc2 OSRF-MESSAGE
 * Client receives the response
-    * BLPOP client:515aad3bfbc21d2f
+    * BLPOP client:515aad3bfbc2
 * Client sends follow-up requests directly to worker's bus address
-    * RPUSH client:open-ils.actor:d12252828cb22a97 OSRF-MESSAGE-AS-JSON
+    * RPUSH client:open-ils.actor:d12252828cb2 OSRF-MESSAGE

 ---